10 Things A Travel Nurse Must Always Pack

 Before you start making your packing list, there are a few major things to consider that will help determine what you’ll need.

 First, speak with the travel nursing agency to find out what will be provided for you.
-For instance, if they are providing the housing, the apartment might have basic appliances (like a toaster and microwave), a TV, and housewares.
+For example, are they providing housing, or are you using your stipend?
+If they’re providing it, will it be a house or apartment?
+And does it have basic appliances (like a toaster and microwave), a TV, laundry, and all the bedding.
+If so, that will really help lighten your load

 Next, do some research about the area to find out what type of weather you might expect.
 Will you need to bring cold weather gear?
 Rain boots?
 Etc.